cryptobuks/video-poker/documentation.md

-A 52 card hand is created.
+A 52 card deck is created.
 The Fisher-Yates algorithm is used to shuffle the deck.
-The first 5 cards are dealt.
+The first 5 cards are dealt into a hand.
 The player uses the "Discard" buttons to select which, if any, cards are kept.
 That many new cards are drawn.
 The hand is compared to the pay table.
-Money is awarded to the pay table if the hand wins.
+The result is shown to the user.